Updated on September 20, 2021

 - One family member of a patient who requires support to access critical ambulatory services.

-- One designated visitor of a patient on inpatient unit
+- Family members of a patient on inpatient unit

 - Individuals who are supporting inpatients as privately paid attendants or non-physician courtesy appointees